illinois-cs241/illinois-cs241.github.io/_pages/quiz_topics.md

 #### Suggested due dates

 Don't stress ...
-These due dates are not enforced; they are just suggestions to space out quizes over the semeste .
+These due dates are not enforced; they are just suggestions to space out quizes over the semester.
 You can take and retake the quizes before or after these dates (upto reading day).

-* 2021-09-08 Quiz 1 (C foundation)
+* 2021-02-15 Quiz 1 (C foundation)
-* 2021-09-22 Quiz 2 (fork,exec,wait and heap)
+* 2021-03-01 Quiz 2 (fork,exec,wait and heap)
-* 2021-10-09 Quiz 3 (pthreads, producer-consumer, synchronization primitives)
+* 2021-03-25 Quiz 3 (pthreads, producer-consumer, synchronization primitives)
-* 2021-11-23 Quiz 4 (threading issues & race conditions, virtual memory)
+* 2021-04-01 Quiz 4 (threading issues & race conditions, virtual memory)
-* 2021-11-06 Quiz 5 (networking and pipes)
+* 2021-04-13 Quiz 5 (networking and pipes)
-* 2021-11-20 Quiz 6 (review -hand picked questions from the above)
+* 2021-04-20 Quiz 6 (review -hand picked questions from the above)
-* 2021-12-04 Quiz 7 (security)
+* 2021-05-03 Quiz 7 (security)

 ## Quiz 1